AndreiMoraru123/Watch-and-Tell/README.md

 ![image](https://user-images.githubusercontent.com/81184255/197354631-a5a6a80e-a85a-4cea-b68f-fd45e43b7aeb.png)

-Using [Darknet's](https://pjreddie.com/darknet/yolo/) YOLO to show the model where to look
+Using [Darknet's](https://pjreddie.com/darknet/yolo/) YOLO to constrain where the model should look

 ```
 @misc{https://doi.org/10.48550/arxiv.1411.4555,